 The hotel has ample free parking for those with cars.
 I took a city bus a short distance from the Cefalu train station directly to the hotel.
 Hotel Kalura also offers transfer services for a fee from Palermo, Catania and Trapani if you are flying into one of those airports.

 Check-in at Hotel Kalura Cefalu

 The reception desk and lobby areas were a different story and quite a surprise.
 For as bland as the exterior looked, the lobby was something else.
 There is a variety of really unique, colorful art all over the walls.
-It was all very tastefully done and definitely kept you looking around.
+It kind of had a feel like the owner had traveled a lot and was displaying all his souvenirs on the walls.
+It was very tastefully done, but so diverse it definitely kept you looking around.
 The lobby area is very spacious and a nice place to just sit and read or observe.
-There is a gift store in the lobby with wines and other items.
+There is a gift store in the lobby with wines and other local items.

 Accommodation at Hotel Kalura

 There are just over 80 rooms at Hotel Kalura and many have sea views.
 I had a very modern, double room with a terrace that overlooked the garden areas.
 It was nice to have a bit of green in front of me, which meant that no one was looking in my room.
 The mattress was firm, which I loved.
 The bathroom was ultra modern with an overhead shower, decent soap and amenities, and plush towels.
 The room was spacious, very clean and modern.
 There were two extra chairs, a small table and plenty of plugs for my phone and what-not.
 I was quite surprised because you never know if you get 4*s when you book 4*s or an exaggerated 3*.
 This was on the mark.
 They have a variety of singles and doubles with or without sea view, family rooms, studios and apartments.